 I always have been a fan of Rio ever since I first saw him in a movie adaptation of Stephen King’s book Stand By Me.
-The boy had depth and can convey a range of emotions without being in your face.
+The boy had depth and could convey a range of emotions without being in your face.
 What a pity he is no longer with us.

 I love the film, I adore River, Stephen King is my favourite author and I like the sound of My-Own-Private-Idaho in my head, especially the ‘private’ part, it sums up what my blog is all about: personal thoughts, views, and experiences I wish to convey to the readers for whatever reasons.

 For a tagline, I decided to go on the road less traveled and use the constant state of my mind instead of going the catchy way or tweaking my name into a sort of anagram.
 I never thought of search engines when I was creating my blog.
 In fact, I did not know the existence of them that time and I could not care less.
 I still don’t give a damn.